rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     :::text
     sysctl -p /etc/sysctl.conf

 Don't forget to set up a port forward rule to forward UDP port 1194 from your gateway/router to the machine running the OpenVPN server.
-In addition, allow incomings UDP connections on port 1194.
+In addition, allow incomings UDP connections on port 1194 and these rules:

+    :::bash
+    iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE iptables -A FORWARD -s 10.8.0.0/24 -j ACCEPT iptables -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT

 Finally, do the following on your server: